i-am-Shekinah/prizeet-redesign/README.md

 ### 📦 What we offer

 - Adjusted the color palette for consistency with the site’s theme.

 - Fixed a discrepancy in the number of steps presented for clearer communication.

+### 📱 Latest Smartphones

+- Switched from a horizontal scrollable list to a grid layout.
+- Grid layout allows users to view multiple smartphones at once, improving visibility.

+- Desktop users are less inclined to scroll horizontally, making grids more intuitive.

+- Horizontal scrollbars can negatively impact the aesthetic of desktop interfaces.

 ### Tailored Experiences

 - Restructured layout for a more intuitive flow for users

 - Utilized cards for each experience to make it easier for users to consume information

 ### ❓ FAQs